simp/simp-packer/simp-testing/README.md

 - Move the Vagrant file into the Output directory.
-- Change the packer.yaml settings to match the names used in the simp.json file to make things more consistent
+- Change the packer.yaml settings to match the names used in the simp.json file to make things more consistent and will allow code simplification.
 - Merge the `simp_config.rb` and `simp_packer_tests.sh` into one ruby script and clean it up.
 - Delete the Virtualbox Hostonly network if we created it